GoogleContainerTools/kpt-functions-catalog/functions/go/create-setters/README.md

 <!--mdtogo:Short-->

-Create setter values on resource fields.
-Setters serve as parameters for template-free setting of field values.
+Create Setters are the template-free solution to set a comment for matching resource fields.

 <!--mdtogo-->